susanBuck/notes/05_Laravel/04_Environments.md

 	*/

 	'url' => 'http://localhost',
+	'debug' => true,

 );
 ````

-Change the URL respectively...i.e. perhaps `http://foobar.dev` in local and `http://foobar.pagodabox.com` in production
+Make sure the URL matches however your access your app locally, for example `http://localhost` or `http://foobar.dev`

-This setting will now overwrite the default url set in `app/config/app.php`.
+Now, whenever you're in *development* mode, these settings will overwrite the default settings in `app/config/app.php`.

-Note how you don't have to replicate everything in `app/config/app.php`, just the values you wish to overwrite.
+Note that not everything in `app/config/app.php` is overwritten, just the values you wish to overwrite (right now, that's just `url` and `debug`).

+## Production environment

+Duplicate the above steps to set up a production environment.

+1. Create a new folder called `production` inside `app/config`
+2. Within this new folder, create a new file called `app.php`
+3. Within this new file, copy the above array but set `url` to be your site's live URL, and set `debug` to be `false` (you don't want debugging information to display on your live site)

-### How does Laravel know which environment you're working from?
+## How does Laravel know which environment you're working from?

 Environment detection operates from `bootstrap/start.php`; by default Laravel assumes the `production` environment but you can make Laravel detect environments based on hosts.